junxit/us-congress-bills-116/metadata.md

 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2020-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 465.
+- 2020-06-16 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S3014-3015; text: CR S3015)
+- 2020-06-16 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S3014-3015; text: CR S3015)